StarArawn/kayak_ui/rfcs/rfc-3-layout-callbacks.md

 ##### Logic

-One complication with the logic is determining which widgets to notify.
-To keep it simple, we can just notify all widgets that have been re-rendered.
+One complication with the logic is determining which widgets to notify. ~~To keep it simple, we can just notify all widgets that have been re-rendered.~~ To be consistent with similar frameworks (specifically React Native), we'll only notify widgets whose layout has *changed*.

 Another additional complication is that we can't just dispatch the event over all indices in `WidgetManager::dirty_nodes` since those only contain widgets that requested a re-render (i.e., their state updated or a binding marked them dirty).
 Iterating over only those would skip out on all the children, which may have had their own layouts changed after rendering.

 This means we actually need to use `WidgetManager::dirty_render_nodes` in order to get all re-rendered nodes.
 So instead of draining this collection in `WidgetManager::render()`, we'll need to keep them around and drain them after calculating the layout in `KayakContext::render()`— which we'll do in `LayoutEventDispatcher::dispatch(...)`.

+Lastly, we need to notify the parent of the affected subtree that their children have had their layout changed in some way.
+To do this, we'll add the widget's parent to an `IndexSet` that will be processed after all the dirty nodes.
+In doing so, we will need to consider two things: (1) there may be more than one sub-tree in being rendered and (2) parents only care if their immediate children change.

+The first consideration is especially important when dealing with parents because it affects *how* we process them.
+Since there can be more than one sub-tree (two unrelated parts of the entire widget tree), we can't optimize by only getting the parent of the last dirty node.
+Though it would be faster, this might skip a sub-tree!

 ##### `LayoutEventDispatcher`